Fleek-PIatform/website/src/content/blog/announcements/fleek-leak-04-event-architecture/index.md

 ---

 Thanks for joining us this week on this deep dive!
 Stay tuned for our next release, and hop into our community if you have any feedback or feature requests.
-Remember that you can always hop by our [support repository](https://github.com/fleekxyz/fleekxyz-support/) to drop your thoughts or report any bugs you’ve found.
+Remember that you can always hop by our [Discord](https://discord.gg/fleek) to drop your thoughts or report any bugs you’ve found.

 For more resources visit our[ LinkTree.](https://linktr.ee/fleek)